greiginsydney/Intervalometerator/docs/step4-setup-upload-options.md

 9. You're done.
 Now login to the intvlm8r, choose Dropbox for the Transfer Method on the /Transfer page, paste the token into this field and click Apply.

-NB: This process was last confirmed accurate on September 12th, 2019.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11004787/64750110-46ea2100-d55b-11e9-89e4-6ffe30ce95cc.jpg" width="40%">
 </p>